North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Spend a few minutes reapplying sunscreen, grab a few gummies and get your sunhat on.
 You’ll need it.

 Make sure to take a quick bathroom break at the River Resthouse.
 You’ll have a few miles to go before the next official toilet stop.
-Digging a cathole or using a WAG bag is tricky along this stretch - very little privacy.
+Digging a cathole or using a WAG bag is tricky along this stretch - there is very little privacy.

 CoHH TIP!
 This is the drop off point for rafters hiking up the Canyon after rafting down.
 As you descend to the Resthouse, take a look below.
 Try to beat the rafters to the bathroom.
 The lines are LONG if you get caught behind the boat riders.